 Combined, 112 different conservation projects will receive RMEF funding.

 Projects are selected for RMEF grants using science-based criteria and a committee of RMEF volunteers and staff along with representatives from partnering agencies and universities.
-Examples of projects include habitat stewardship such as prescribed burning, forest thinning and management, weed control, water improvements and more, mostly on public lands.
-Also included are research projects to improve management of elk, habitat, predators and other factors that influence conservation.
+Examples of projects include habitat stewardship such as prescribed burning, forest thinning and management, weed control, water improvements, and more, mostly on public lands.
+Also included are research projects to improve the management of elk, habitat, predators, and other factors that influence conservation.